Constitution of the Honor System

 Article II — Honor Council

-• Section 2.
-The Honor Council shall consist of a minimum of twenty students and will accept enough students to replace the vacancies left by graduating and/or resigning members as appropriate each year, up to a maximum of 46 members.
+- Section 2.
+The Honor Council shall consist of a minimum of twenty students.
+In the next three years the council will accept enough students to replace the vacancies left by graduating students as well as up to ten additional slots.
 If there are not enough qualified candidates, then the council will only take as many qualified applicants to meet the status quo.

 Article III — Violation Procedures